adil-hussain-84/SwiftUI-experiments/App2/README.md

 # SwiftUI Navigation Problem

-This UIKit application demonstrates that a SwiftUI view which is presented (modally) within a [UIHostingController](https://developer.apple.com/documentation/swiftui/uihostingcontroller) cannot be dismissed programmatically.
+This UIKit application demonstrates that a SwiftUI view which is presented (modally) within a [UIHostingController](https://developer.apple.com/documentation/swiftui/uihostingcontroller) cannot be dismissed programmatically in iOS 14 and older devices.

 This problem is particularly severe in landspace orientation because the modal takes up the full screen and cannot be dismissed by swiping down, as demonstrated below:

 <img src="App2Demo.gif" alt="Demo of application" width="30%" height="30% "/>

+The issue was resolved in iOS 15.
+So, if you need present a SwiftUI view within a [UIHostingController](https://developer.apple.com/documentation/swiftui/uihostingcontroller), you're best setting your target's `IPHONEOS_DEPLOYMENT_TARGET` Build Setting to `15.0` or higher.

 ##### Links